mahendra-shinde/container-hardening/demos/demo-9.md

 ### 2. Download Docker Desktop

-- Go to the [Docker Desktop for Windows (AMD64)](https://www.docker.com/products/docker-desktop/) download page.
+- Visit the [Docker Desktop for Windows (AMD64)](https://www.docker.com/products/docker-desktop/) download page.
-- Download the installer suitable for your system.
+- Download the installer appropriate for your system.

 ---

 ### 3. Install Docker Desktop

 - Run the downloaded installer.
-- During installation, **check all three options**:
+- During installation, select:
     1. **Use WSL 2 (Linux Containers)** *(recommended for Linux containers)*
     2. **Use Windows Containers** *(required for Windows containers)*
     3. **Add Desktop Icon**

-> **Note:** You can switch between Linux and Windows containers later.
+> **Note:** You can switch between Linux and Windows containers after installation.

 - Click **Start Installation**.
 - The system may restart during installation.